 Let's look at these in more detail.

 1. Thank the applicant

-Jobseekers have invested time and effort to apply.
+Jobseekers have put time and effort to apply and craft a resume.
 They're enthusiastic, excited, and have invested emotionally in the process.
 Applying for a job is hard, and rejection is even harder.
 Hence, it's essential to recognize that by thanking them for their effort.

 2. Give the bad news

 Rejection letters are about bad news, so be clear and upfront.
 If it's a no, then say so.

 Your response must be definitive and leave the applicant under no illusion that they have a chance.
 A clean break is the fairest approach.